sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 shake the bag, and pull out a chip.
 This time, however, we record the observation and then put the chip back in the bag.
 Again we close our eyes, shake the bag, and pull out a chip.
-We then repeat this procedure until we have 4 chips.
+We then repeat this procedure until we have four chips.
 Data sets generated in this way are still simple random samples, but because we put the chips back in the bag immediately after drawing them it is referred to as a sample **with replacement**.
 The difference between this situation and the first one is that it is possible to observe the same population member multiple times, as illustrated in numref:`fig-srs2`.